 Words, words, words.
 We write them, read them, speak them and listen to them every day, yet words’ ability to persuade, elicit emotion and evoke colour, movement and texture tends to slip under the radar.

 Persuasive words are the bread and butter of copywriting.
-We know (at least in theory) the importance of saying the right thing at the right time to the right people.
+We know (at least in theory) the importance of how to write the right thing at the right time for the right people.

 But what actually makes particular words better than others at moving us, at persuading us to buy?
 Let's have a little poke around the brain and think about what makes some words so darn powerful.